awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 By enabling S3 bucket logging on target S3 buckets, you can capture all events that might affect objects in a target bucket\.
 Configuring logs to be placed in a separate bucket enables access to log information, which can be useful in security and incident response workflows\.

-**Important**
-Security Hub supports CIS AWS Foundations checks only on resources in the same Region and owned by the same account as the one in which Security Hub is enabled\.
-For example, if you are using Security Hub in the US East \(N\.
-Virginia\) Region, and you are storing AWS CloudTrail logs in a bucket in the US West \(N\.
-California\) Region, Security Hub cannot find the bucket in the US West \(N\.
-California\) Region\.
-When this happens, the check returns a warning that the resource cannot be located\.
-Similarly, if you are aggregating logs from multiple accounts into a single bucket, the CIS check returns a warning finding for all accounts except the account that owns the bucket\.
-Failed findings are returned when the bucket is located in the account and region where the check is being performed and that bucket is publicly accessible\.

 To run this check, Security Hub first uses custom logic to look for the bucket where your CloudTrail logs are stored and then uses the AWS Config managed rule to check if logging is enabled\.

+If you aggregate your logs into a single centralized S3 bucket, then Security Hub only runs the check against the account and Region where the centralized S3 bucket is located\.
+For other accounts and Regions, the control status is **No data**\.

-If the bucket cannot be discovered because it is in a different account or region, a warning finding is generated\.
-If the bucket is discovered and is publicly accessible, the check generates a failed finding\.
+If the bucket is publicly accessible, the check generates a failed finding\.

 ### Remediation<a name="cis-2.6-remediation"></a>